xcuxion/training-school-app/README.md

-This is the portal for Technology Wrights' online virtual world.
+This portal takes you to the amazing world of techpreneurship offered by XCUXION through their virtual school